zammad/zammad-user-documentation/extras/ai-features.rst

 content.
 This can be a huge time saver when dealing with large tickets and/or many hand-overs between agents.

-If the feature is activated, a banner is shown below the articles in the ticket detail view.
-By clicking the ``See Summary`` button, the **Summary** sidebar tab is opened and you can read the summary.
-The summary is created when you open a ticket.
+If the feature is activated, a summary of the ticket is generated when a ticket is opened.
+An indicator shows up on the AI summary sidebar tab to show you that a summary has been generated.

 .. figure:: /images/extras/ai/ticket-summary.png
    :alt: Screenshot shows Zammad's ticket detail view with highlighted ticket summary banner and summary sidebar